Why Quitting Smoking Is So Hard (The Science)

 But here’s the reframe that matters: failed quit attempts are not failures.
 They’re practice.

 The other critical factor: method matters enormously.
 Unassisted cold turkey has a long-term success rate of approximately 3-5%.
 Add nicotine replacement therapy, and it doubles.
-Add varenicline (Chantix/Champix), and it can triple.
+Add varenicline (Chantix), and it can triple.
 Combine medication with behavioral counseling, and success rates reach 25-35%.

-If you’ve been trying to quit with willpower alone, you haven’t been failing — you’ve been fighting with one hand tied behind your back.
+If you’ve been trying to quit with willpower alone, you haven’t been failing.
+You’ve been fighting with one hand tied behind your back.

 What This Means for Your Quit Strategy

-Understanding why quitting is hard isn’t academic — it directly informs what works.
+Understanding why quitting is hard isn’t academic.
+It directly informs what works.

 Address Both Addictions